 I use both Chin Spins and Saucers.
-I haven't used a Silver Surfer but have heard positive comments about it.
+I have a couple of silver surfers and they do rattle if they are not just right.
 In Canada, where I am the shipping and duty fees can make a wheel a very pricey addition but it is worth it.

 A hammock is a great item to add to a cage for a few reasons.
 It gives the chinchilla somewhere to sleep other than on a shelf or hidey house.
 Some chinchillas LOVE their hammocks and others not so much.
 I have some chins that like to sleep in lots of places and will use their hammock quite often.
 Other chins only sleep in their hammock and some may never use it.

 If you have a tall cage a hammock is a great addition in case of falls.
 Like a net to catch them.

 You can make your own hammocks and there is a How To on this site.
 You can attach your hammock with binder rings, laynards or shower curtain hooks.

 One way to see if your chin is using a hammock if you never see them in it is to look for poops.
 It sometimes is the only sign they are using it.

 I do have some chins that will use their hammock as a toilet and that requires frequent washing.
 Others may chew and destroy it and if they are just chewing it up I would remove it.

 Fleece tubes are a fav for many chinchillas.
 They are a great addition for any cage and most chins seem to love them.
 I do have some chinchillas that will just destroy them or pee in them so they tend to go through a lot of them.

 If you have multiple chins, you can get bigger tubes so more chins can fit in the tube.
 Usually 2 will fit in a standard tube but I use longer tubes for trios.
 See the how to page to make your own.